Divi Tips n°102: video highlighted

 Some explanations:

-- In the article template created with the Theme builder, I added a module Job title in the upper section.
+1. In the article template created with the Theme builder, I added a Module Position title in the upper section.

-- I then added another section which I styled with a bevelled divider.
-All about Divi dividers here.
+2. I then added another section that I stylized with a bevel separator.
+All about Divi separators Here.

-- The video is displayed using the ACF shortcode placed in a Text module, as explained above.
+3. The video is displayed thanks to the shortcode ACF placed in a Text module, as explained above.

-- Do not forget to place a Publish content module which displays the content of your article, created with Gutenberg or Divi.
+4. Do not forget to place a Publish Content module which allows to display the content of your article, which was created with Gutenberg or Divi.

 7 - Video highlighted in the articles: in conclusion...

 ACF is a very powerful extension that allows you to do amazing things!
-Feel free to browse the official documentation to go far beyond just inserting a highlighted video into your Divi articles!
+Do not hesitate to browse the official documentation to go much further than to insert only one video highlighted in your Divi articles !!!

 Bonjour,